RovaHenry/AutomationExercise-TestCase4-LogoutUser/README.md

 # AutomationExercise-TestCase4-LogoutUser
+Test Case 4: Logout User

+This repository contains the implementation and documentation of Test Case 4 from Automation Exercise: "Logout User."

 Overview
-Test Case 4: The test case validates the application's behavior when a logged-in user attempts to log out.
+The test case validates the application's behavior when a logged-in user attempts to log out.
 This ensures the logout functionality works correctly by ending the user session and redirecting the user to the appropriate page.

 Steps Covered: